-NOTE 3-PROPOSED PUBLIC OFFERING
+NOTE 3.
+INITIAL PUBLIC OFFERING

-Pursuant to the Proposed Public Offering, the Company intends to offer for sale 20,000,000 Units (or 23,000,000 Units if the underwriters' over-allotment option is exercised in full) at a price of \$10.00 per Unit.
-Each Unit will consist of one share of Class A common stock and one-half of one redeemable warrant ("Public Warrant").
-Each whole Public Warrant will entitle the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 7).
+Pursuant to the Initial Public Offering, the Company sold 23,000,000 Units, which includes the full exercise by the underwriters of their option to purchase an additional 3,000,000 Units, at a price of \$10.00 per Unit.
+Each Unit consisted of one share of Class A common stock and one-half of one redeemable warrant ("Public Warrant").
+Each whole Public Warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 7).

-NOTE 4-PRIVATE PLACEMENT
+NOTE 4.
+PRIVATE PLACEMENT

-The Sponsor has agreed to purchase an aggregate of 8,750,000 Private Placement Warrants (or 9,650,000 Private Placement Warrants if the underwriters' over-allotment is exercised in full) at a price of \$1.00 per Private Placement Warrant (\$8,750,000, or an aggregate of \$9,650,000 if the underwriters' over-allotment is exercised in full) from the Company in a private placement that will occur simultaneously with the closing of the Proposed Public Offering.
+Simultaneously with the closing of the Initial Public Offering, the Sponsor purchased an aggregate of 9,650,000 Private Placement Warrants at a price of \$1.00 per Private Placement Warrant or \$9,650,000.
 Each Private Placement Warrant is exercisable to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 7).
-The proceeds from the sale of the Private Placement Warrants will be added to the net proceeds from the Proposed Public Offering held in the Trust Account.
+The proceeds from the sale of the Private Placement Warrants were added to the net proceeds from the Initial Public Offering held in the Trust Account.
 If the Company does not complete a Business Combination within the Combination Period, the proceeds from the sale of the Private Placement Warrants held in the Trust Account will be used to fund the redemption of the Public Shares (subject to the requirements of applicable law) and the Private Placement Warrants will expire worthless.
 There will be no redemption rights or liquidating distributions from the Trust Account with respect to the Private Placement Warrants.

-NOTE 5-RELATED PARTIES
+NOTE 5.
+RELATED PARTY TRANSACTIONS